 At almost every stage of human history, man has looked for the assistance of magic objects called talismans to defy evil forces.
 So what does the evil eye mean?

-Meaning of the Evil Eye Myth - What is the evil eye necklace meaning or why people wear evil eye bracelet and evil eye necklace?
+What is the evil eye necklace meaning or why people wear evil eye bracelet and evil eye necklace?

 The evil eye is a curse believed to be cast by a malevolent glare, usually given to a person when they are unaware.
 Many cultures believe that receiving the evil eye will cause misfortune or injury.
 Talismans created to protect against the evil eye are also frequently called "evil eyes".